Indian Giant Squirrel Facts

 Indian Giant Squirrel Distribution, Habitat, and Ecology

 The almost kaleidoscopic Indian Giant Squirrel inhabits a specific portion of the country of India, in Asia.
-This range consists of the peninsular part of the country, and extends as far north as Madhya Pradesh.
+More specifically, this range consists of the peninsular part of the country, and only extends as far north as Madhya Pradesh.

-In addition, it thrives in several different habitat types within that area.
+In addition, the breathtaking animal actually thrives in several different habitat types within that area.
 Due to this, it appears in evergreen forests, deciduous forests, and mixed forests, as well.
+This adaptability also sets it apart from related species.

-It also spends the vast majority of tits time in the upper canopy, rarely descending.
-It moves from tree to tree with great leaps, that can be as much as 20 ft (6 m).
+In addition, it also spends the vast majority of its time in the upper canopy of its region.
+In point of fact, the living kaleidoscope rarely ever descends form this location.
+Instead, it moves from tree to tree with great leaps, that can be as much as 20 ft (6 m).

-Some of the subspecies are omnivorous, but the Indian Giant Squirrel itself has a herbivorous diet.
+Some of the subspecies of the creature evolved as omnivorous in nature.
+However, the Indian Giant Squirrel itself has a herbivorous diet.
 It mainly feeds on various nuts, flowers, fruit, and tree bark.
 In turn, it falls prey to leopards and birds of prey.